XanaduAI/strawberryfields/doc/introduction/configuration.rst

 will be created.
 By default, this configuration file is saved *globally*, and will be used every time a remote job is submitted.

-In these examples ``"MyToken"`` contains the user-specific authentication token.
+In these examples ``"MyToken"`` should be replaced with a valid authentication token.

 .. code-block:: python